Skip to main content

 Alcohol and stress

-You may drink alcohol to relieve stress or to relax.
+You may drink alcohol in the hope it will relieve stress or help you relax.

 Alcohol may make you feel relaxed at first.
-But when the effects wear off, the stress and the problems that are causing the stress are still there.
-They may also be worse, causing a greater need to drink.
+But when the effects of the alcohol wear off, the stress and the problems that are causing stress are still there.
+They may also seem worse, causing a greater need to drink.

-Causes of stress and how it can impact on you
+Causes of stress and how it can affect you

 Alcohol, self-harm and suicide